interledger-deprecated/ilp-plugin-virtual/README.md

       return
     }

-    // it doesn't really matter whether this is fulfilled or not,
+    // It doesn't really matter whether this is fulfilled or not, we just need
-    // we just need it to affect the incoming balance so we know
+    // it to affect the incoming balance so we know how much has been received.
-    // how much has been received.
-A transferlog is used here so
+    // We use the txid as the ID of the incoming payment, so it's impossible to
-    // the same txid cannot be applied twice. await ctx.state.incomingSettlements.prepare({
+    // apply the same incoming settlement transfer twice. await ctx.state.incomingSettlements.prepare({
       id: txid,
       amount: payment.amount